whaffstr1/asiacommerce-ali-connect/readme.md

 ~ Add custom information on product page
 ~ Multiple Shipping Origin Supported
 ~ Ensure that the goods when add to cart is from the same country

+Update
+- Fix public api used for calculate shipping